|Season||Best from April to November.|

 |Length||20.4 miles one-way (16.1 miles unpaved)|

-Directions to Mazourka Peak: Take I-395 north up to the town of Independence and the Inyo National Forest.
-The road to Mazourka Peak leaves the southern edge of Independence and crosses the Owens River Valley to enter Mazourka Canyon on the western side of the Inyo Mountains.
+Directions: Take I-395 north up to the town of Independence and the Inyo National Forest.
+The overland trail to Mazourka Peak leaves the southern edge of Independence and crosses the Owens River Valley to enter Mazourka Canyon on the western side of the Inyo Mountains.
 It then travels up Al Rose Canyon to Badger Flats.